Estimated reading time: 2 minutes and 15 seconds

 Twitter is one of today's most important news and information sources.
-Founded in 2006, Twitter now has 328 million active users and has become the tripwire for news breaking around the world.
+Founded in 2006, Twitter now has and has become the tripwire for news breaking around the world.

-On August 11, 2016, journalist Brittany Weiss Tweeted a short message with an image that signaled a fire at the Motiva refinery in Convent, Louisiana.
-The content of this Tweet, one of 350,000 delivered on Twitter that minute, had important implications for stock and commodity traders.
+journalist Brittany Weiss Tweeted a short message with an image that signaled a fire at the Motiva refinery in Convent, Louisiana.
+The content of this Tweet, one of 350,000 delivered on Twitter that minute, had important implications for stock and commodity traders.,

 The Convent refinery is the 28th largest in the United States.
 Once news spread later that day, oil futures increased as a result of the refinery going offline.
 Missing this news by a few minutes could have cost energy traders millions of dollars.
 Investors who were able to pick up on this early signal from Twitter had the opportunity and time to position themselves appropriately for the inevitable market upheaval.